 Includes links to the Financial Aid Office and the PSU Scholarship Handbook, and information on the University Studies Mentor Programs and AAA Student Travel Grants.

-Includes information on the Oregon Laurels Scholarships and Oregon Sports Lottery Scholarships, and information on various assistantships available through the PSU Department of History, including Teaching Assistantships, Rose Tucker Graduate Fellowships, and Editorial Fellowships at the Pacific Historical Review, as well as link to PSU's Office of Graduate Studies, which maintains its own list of funding sources for graduate students.
+Includes information on various assistantships available through the PSU Department of History, including Teaching Assistantships, Rose Tucker Graduate Fellowships, and Editorial Fellowships at the Pacific Historical Review, as well as link to PSU's Office of Graduate Studies, which maintains its own list of funding sources for graduate students.

 Information on the Barney Burke and Anne Myers Scholarships in History, Friends of History Awards, Phi Alpha Theta Historical Writing Awards, Lauren Banasky Memorial Graduate Research Grants, and the Frederic Tudor Business History Awards.